bhavyapandya/Tic-Tac-Toe-Bot/README.md

-# Tic Tac Toe Bot
+# TicTacToe-bot-using-js
- TicTacToe bot created using alpha beta puring algorithm JS is use to create bot.
+TicTacToe bot created using alpha beta puring algorithm JS is use to create bot